jelmd/acme-ksh/docs/setup-example.md

 acme.ksh:
 ---------
-acme-ksh stores per all management data incl. unencrypted private keys in the config directory, which defaults to `~/.acme/`.
+acme-ksh stores all management data incl. unencrypted private keys in the config directory, which defaults to `~/.acme2/`.
 It gets created on the first use automagically.
 So e.g. the first thing to do is, to see the inital config and secure it as needed:

 ```
 acme.ksh -c config
-chmod 700 ~/.acme
+chmod 700 ~/.acme2
 ```

 Make sure, only authorized persons have access to this directory (or the directory you decided to use instead of it).
 Sharing this to other machines is not recommended at all!
 Keep it secure!

-You can customize the defaults by creating a `~/.acme/le.conf` file and add the desired key=value pairs (it gets handled as ksh snippet, so you can make use of its features, but that's rarely needed).
+You can customize the defaults by creating a `~/.acme2/le.conf` file and add the desired key=value pairs (it gets handled as ksh snippet, so you can make use of its features, but that's rarely needed).
 For more information see: